Checkpoints

 Create prompt

-Create Prompt lets you designs prompts for tasks relevant to your business use case including code generation.
+Create Prompt lets you design prompts for tasks relevant to your business use case including code generation.

-Click on the TEXT PROMPT button as shown in the image below.
-Please note the UI may change slightly when you are practicing with this lab.
+Click on the Text Prompt button as shown in the image below.
+The UI may differ slightly from this screenshot.

-Upon clicking, you will be redirected to the following page.
 You can hover or click on ? buttons on the right side of the page to learn more about each field and parameter such as Temperature and Token limit.
-Also, the following image has been annotated to provide a quick overview of the interface.

 Prompt design